Equal rights and opportunities for girls and boys help all children fulfil their potential.

 For adolescent girls especially, UNICEF invests in skills building to further their economic empowerment – as entrepreneurs, innovators and leaders.
-We focus on providing learning environments at a time and place that suit girls’ individual circumstances.
+As part of our Adolescent Girls Strategy, we focus on providing learning environments at a time and place that suit girls’ individual circumstances.
 We also work on assistive technologies for girls with disabilities, and on the expansion of digital platforms, vocational training and apprenticeships.

 Supporting girls’ pathway from education to employment requires more than learning opportunities.
 It requires keeping girls safe from all forms of violence, in and out of school.

 Our targeted initiatives to prevent and respond to gender-based violence help end child marriage, eliminate female genital mutilation, provide safe spaces, support menstrual health management, deliver HIV and AIDS care, meet psychosocial needs and more.
 We invest in innovative models that protect even the hardest-to-reach girls – like virtual safe spaces and apps that allow them to report violence and connect to local resources for support.

 To guide investment and programming decisions at the national and global levels, we collect, quantify and share data critical for understanding ongoing and emerging challenges and solutions.
 What’s more, we tap into the power of youth to shape solutions for their own generation.

 UNICEF Gender Action Plan 2022–2025